Pros and Cons of AS/RS for Warehouse Automation

 The Bottom Line

 Though AS/RS is a powerful tool that can dramatically increase productivity, efficiency, and profitability for many operations in many industries, it isn’t for everyone.
-If you are considering implementing an automated storage and retrieval system in your facility, be sure to weigh the pros and cons of AS/RS use that we have outlined above to determine whether they would compliment your operations.
+If you are considering implementing an automated storage and retrieval system in your facility, be sure to weigh the pros and cons of AS/RS use that we have outlined above to determine whether they would complement your operations.